 Coronavirus: Helpful information to answer questions from children

-Coronavirus is all over the news, with talk of schools closing, events being cancelled, and people being kept in quarantine.
-It’s understandable that many children, and adults, are anxious about the virus and how it could impact them.
+Coronavirus is all over the news right now, so it’s understandable that many children, and adults, are anxious about the virus and how it could impact them.

 How can you support your child, and yourself, with these concerns?
 We share some of our tips, and some useful resources, to put this in context.